Thyroid . Patient guide

 Also known as: Thyrotropin

-TSH is a pituitary hormone that signals the thyroid gland to produce more thyroid hormone.
-It is the most sensitive first-line test for thyroid function: a high TSH usually points to an underactive thyroid and a low TSH to an overactive one.
+TSH (thyroid-stimulating hormone) is a pituitary hormone that signals the thyroid gland to produce more thyroid hormone, and it is the most sensitive first-line test of thyroid function.
+According to NICE CKS Hypothyroidism, the typical adult reference range is approximately 0.27 to 4.2 mIU/L on the Roche Elecsys assay used widely in UK labs; a TSH above the reference range usually points to an underactive thyroid (hypothyroidism) and a TSH below it to an overactive thyroid (hyperthyroidism).
+Around 2 in 100 UK adults have hypothyroidism, with prevalence rising with age and in women.

 This biomarker entry is being clinically reviewed by our team.
 The factual content draws on UK guidance (NICE, NHS, Royal Colleges and the relevant speciality society where cited).